 The complaining party must show that the other party (or a person acting on the other party’s behalf) made a threat, and that this threat overcame the free will of the complaining party.

 The threat does not have to be criminal in nature, like the threat of physical harm to the spouse or others (such as the couple’s children).
-A threat can include a threat to seek custody of the couple’s children or to withhold visitation rights, if these threats are made in bad faith – i.e., only to gain an advantage in the negotiation.
+A threat can include a threat to seek custody of the couple’s children or to withhold visitation rights, if these threats are made in bad faith – such as only to gain an advantage in the negotiation.

 Whether a threat is deemed sufficient to overcome the complaining party’s free will depends on factors such as the age and physical, mental, emotional, financial, and medical condition of the complaining spouse.